Azure/azure-sdk/docs/general/design.md

 Optional parameters and settings to an operation should be collected into an options bag named `<operation>Options`.
 For example, the `GetConfigurationSetting` method might take a `GetConfigurationSettingOptions` class for specifying optional parameters.

 Results should use the model type (e.g. `ConfigurationSetting`) where the return value is a complete set of data for the model.
-However, in cases where an incomplete set of data is returned, use the following types:
+However, in cases where a partial schema is returned, use the following types:

-* `<model>Item` for each item in an enumeration if the enumeration does not return all data about the item.
+* `<model>Item` for each item in an enumeration if the enumeration returns a partial schema for the model.
 For example, `GetBlobs()` return an enumeration of `BlobItem`, which contains the blob name and metadata, but not the content of the blob.
 * `<operation>Result` for the result of an operation.
 The `<operation>` is tied to a specific service operation.
 If the same result can be used for multiple operations, use a suitable noun-verb phrase instead.
 For example, use `UploadBlobResult` for the result from `UploadBlob`, but `ContainerChangeResult` for results from the various methods that change a blob container.

 The following table enumerates the various models you might create: